 5).
 Straw bear festival

 Held on the borders of Huntingdonshire and Cambridgeshire, this festival of straw bear witnesses much fanfare.
 A man or a boy dresses from head to toe in straw (becoming a straw bear) and goes from home to home where he collects gifts and food.
 The festival signifies the start of ploughing month and farmers save the best straw to dress the ‘bear’.

 6).
 Toe wrestling

 Everyone must have used those old study desks in the library for hand-wrestling but have you heard about toe-wrestling?
 This game was invented by four drunkards in Wetton, Staffordshire in 1974.
 The reason?
-All four were mourning the fact that UK didn’t have any world champions.
-So, logically, with its origin being UK, people thought that the game will be dominated by champions of UK until a Canadian competed and won.
+All four were mourning the fact that the UK(British) didn’t have any world champions.
+So, logically, with its origin being the UK(British), people thought that the game will be dominated by champions of the UK until a Canadian competed and won.
 And the game was discontinued (officially).